ThatConference/that.us/static/blog/posts/introducing-that-dot-us/index.md

 ---
+date: 2020-08-27
 title: It's THAT Time.
 Introducing THAT.us
+articleType: announcement
 description: You have 1 week left to snatch up your ticket to THAT Online.
-date: 2020-08-27

 heroImage: heroImage.png
 authorSlug: clark

-excerpt: It’s so hard to believe that in only one week August is upon us.
-Next Monday, August 3rd marks the very first THAT Online.
-Honestly it marks something much bigger than a day of sessions, it’s the beginning of THAT Online, https://that.us.
 ---